Where is the course delivered?

 Religious Studies is not about being religious, it is about increasing your self-awareness and enhancing your critical faculties.
 We will examine some of life’s big questions - Is there a meaning to life?
 What happens when we die?
 What is morality?
 Does God exist?
-The course is divided into AS and A2 Years:
+The course is divided into two components assessed over two years:

 - Component 1: A study of Christianity and the philosophy of religion, including an exploration of differing Christian beliefs about God, the afterlife, and sources of wisdom and authority.
 In addition, students will explore arguments for the existence of God, the problem of evil and suffering, and the nature of religious experience.

 - Component 2: A study of Christianity and ethics, including an exploration of key moral principles and Christian religious identity.
 In addition, students will explore a variety of ethical theories, including natural moral law and virtue ethics, and consider the effectiveness of applying these theories to issues such as abortion, euthanasia, capital punishment and animal rights.

 - Component 1: Students will continue their study of Christianity and the philosophy of religion, developing their understanding of material covered in the AS year.
 In addition, students will explore the nature of religious language, evaluate different understandings of ‘miracles’, and examine the dialogue between philosophy and religion.

 - Component 2: Students will continue their study of Christianity and ethics, developing their understanding of material covered in the AS year.
 In addition, students will explore the relationship between Christianity and other faiths as well as Christianity and sexual identity.
 Students will also explore ethical theories in more depth, considering the meaning of right and wrong and exploring the ideas of philosophers such as Bentham and Kant.

 What makes this course special?

 Your lecturers are highly experienced and our students have consistently achieved high grades, performing well above national benchmarks.